-Governing Body / Trust Board
+Governing Body/Proprietor

-The Trust Board has a strategic leadership responsibility for the school's safeguarding arrangements and must ensure that they comply with their duties under legislation.
-The Trust Board has a legal responsibility to make sure that there are appropriate policies and procedures in place, which have regard to statutory guidance, in order for appropriate action to be taken in a timely manner to safeguard and promote children and young people's welfare.
-The Trust Board will also ensure that the policy is made available to parents/guarians by publishing this on the school website or in writing if requested.
+The governing body/proprietor has a strategic leadership responsibility for the school's safeguarding arrangements and must ensure that they comply with their duties under legislation.
+The governing body/proprietor has a legal responsibility to make sure that there are appropriate policies and procedures in place, which have regard to statutory guidance, in order for appropriate action to be taken in a timely manner to safeguard and promote children and young people's welfare.
+The governing body/proprietor will also ensure that the policy is made available to parents and carers by publishing this on the school website or in writing if requested.

-The Trust Board will ensure they facilitate a whole school approach to safeguarding.
+The governing body/proprietor will ensure they facilitate a whole school approach to safeguarding.
 This means involving everyone in the school and ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development, and that all systems, processes and policies are transparent, clear and easy to understand and operate with the best interests of the child at their heart.

-The Trust Board will ensure that where there is a safeguarding concern school leaders will make sure the children's wishes and feelings are taken into account when determining what action to take and what services to provide.
+The governing body/proprietor will ensure that where there is a safeguarding concern school leaders will make sure the child's wishes and feelings are taken into account when determining what action to take and what services to provide.
 Systems will be in place that are well promoted, easily understood and easily accessible for children to confidently report any form of abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback.

-The Trust Board will ensure that the school contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children and that the school's safeguarding arrangements take into account the procedures and practice of the locally agreed multi-agency safeguarding arrangements in place.
+The governing body/proprietor will ensure that the school contributes to multi-agency working in line with statutory guidance Working Together to Safeguard Children and that the school's safeguarding arrangements take into account the procedures and practice of the locally agreed multi-agency safeguarding arrangements in place.

-The Trust Board will ensure that, as a minimum, the following policies are in place to enable appropriate action to be taken to safeguard and promote the welfare of children and young people as appropriate:
+The governing body/proprietor will ensure that, as a minimum, the following policies are in place to enable appropriate action to be taken to safeguard and promote the welfare of children and young people as appropriate:

-- child-on-child abuse,
+• child-on-child abuse

-- online safety,

-- behaviour, including measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying),

-- special educational needs and disability,

-- supporting children in school with medical conditions,

-- staff code of conduct/behaviour policy (which should also include the procedures that will be followed to address low-level concerns and allegations made against staff, and acceptable use of IT, including the use of mobile devices and communications, including the use of social media), - procedure for responding to children who go missing from education, particularly on repeat occasions, and - safer recruitment.
+- online safety, - behaviour, including measures to prevent bullying (including cyberbullying, prejudicebased and discriminatory bullying) - special educational needs and disability - supporting pupils in school with medical conditions - staff code of conduct/behaviour policy (which should also include the procedures that will be followed to address low-level concerns and allegations made against staff, and acceptable use of IT, including the use of mobile devices and communications, including the use of social media.) - procedure for responding to children who go missing from education, particularly on repeat occasions. - safer recruitment

-It is the responsibility of the Trust Board to ensure that staff and volunteers are properly vetted to make sure they are safe to work with the children who attend our school and that the school has procedures for appropriately managing safeguarding allegations made against, or low-level concerns involving, members of staff (including the Head of School, supply teachers, contractors, and volunteer helpers).
+It is the responsibility of the governing body/proprietor to ensure that staff and volunteers are properly vetted to make sure they are safe to work with the pupils who attend our school and that the school has procedures for appropriately managing safeguarding allegations made against, or low level concerns involving, members of staff (including the headteacher, supply teachers, contractors, and volunteer helpers).

-The Trust Board will ensure that there is a Trustee lead for Safeguarding, a Designated Safeguarding Lead (DSL) who is a senior member of the leadership team and has lead responsibility for safeguarding and child protection, and a designated teacher to promote the educational achievement of care experienced and will ensure that these people have the appropriate training.
-At our school we have a professional team of fully trained DSLs who's only focus is the welfare and safeguarding of children.
-Therefore, all safeguarding concerns must be directed to safeguarding team.
+The governing body/proprietor will ensure that there is a named governor for safeguarding, a Designated Safeguarding Lead (DSL) who is a senior member of the leadership team and has lead responsibility for safeguarding and child protection, and a designated teacher to promote the educational achievement of children who are looked after, or previously looked after, and will ensure that these people have the appropriate training.

-The Trust Board will have regard to their obligations under the Human Rights Act 1998 and the Equality Act 2010 (including the Public Sector Equality Duty).
+The governing body/proprietor will have regard to their obligations under the Human Rights Act 1998 and the Equality Act 2010 (including the Public Sector Equality Duty).